 Upon returning to Australia, Georgia became heavily involved in theatre and film, starring in stage shows and short films over the next decade.
 Most notably, in 2008 Georgia received the Best Actress (Leading Role in a Musical) Award at the Canberra Area Theatre Awards and a Canberra Critics Circle Award for her performance in the title role of Thoroughly Modern Millie with Canberra Philharmonic Society.
 She also won the Helen Wilson Memorial Award for Best Comedic Performance for her portrayal of Miss Mable Chiltern in An Ideal Husband with Canberra Repertory Society.

-Georgia subsequently became a full-time employee of the Music Engagement Program, eventually becoming Convenor in 2011.
-She completed her doctoral thesis in September 2016, under the supervision of Assoc.
-Prof. West and Prof. Minchin at ANU.
+Georgia subsequently became a full-time employee of the Music Engagement Program, by then a part of the School of Music at the ANU, eventually undertaking the role of Convenor from 2011-2018.
+She graduated with her doctoral thesis in 2017, under the supervision of Dr West and Prof. Minchin at ANU.
 Her thesis developed a transdisciplinary framework encompassing history, ancient world studies, etymology, pedagogy, philosophy, and the origins of music in human society, for application to the everyday practice of music in classrooms and communities.
-Her research is currently focussed on the use of outreach philosophies to overcome 'stage-fright' and anxiety in performers as well as in the general public.

-Georgia has presented at International conferences across Europe, the United States, New Zealand, and Australia.
+Georgia has presented at International conferences across Europe, the UK, the United States, New Zealand, and Australia.
 One such presentation resulted in the Program’s inclusion in the United Nations Compendium of Music as a Natural Resource (2013 and 2015), which is made available to members of the UN General Assembly.
-Georgia visits up to ten schools and community groups every week, including preschools, primary schools and secondary schools, introductory English centres, nursing homes, and schools for children with disabilities.
-She coordinates and hosts the Program’s ‘Big Gig’ outreach concerts engaging thousands of children and community members in communal music making.
 In 2016 Georgia was presented with a Children's Week Award by the Governor General of Australia for her work with Cranleigh School, a specialist school for children living with significant disabilities.
+A guest seminar at the University of Edinburgh's Institute for Music in Human and Social Development (2017) led to her appointment as External Examiner to the University of Aberdeen's Community Music degree program (2018-2020).
+In 2020 Georgia won a Research Fellowship with the National Library of Australia, exploring the community singing movement in interwar Australia (completed in 2022).
+In 2022 she is collaborating with colleagues at the ANU School of Music and the Royal College of Music (London) on an International Network for Musical Care, involving practitioners and researchers from across the globe in inter-disciplinary and cross-cultural sharing and development.